pilinux/Amnesia/README.md

 Choose TCP or UDP (Normally I use UDP).

 Use Amnesia responsibly, I am not held responsible for anything you do with Amnesia and it is your responsibility and solely yours.

+Want to end the attack?
+Hold CTRL + C down at the same time and the script will end.